Conditions: What the System Organizes Around

 This happens gradually.

-There’s no clear moment where the shift occurs.
+There’s no clear moment where it shifts.

 Just accumulation.